whitneyburton/portfolios/students/1508/matt-stjernholm/20160121-matt-stjernholm-m3.markdown.md

 ### Your Mission

-My main goal for this module was to gain the knowledge/confidence to feel like a real developer.
+My main goal for this module was to gain the knowledge/confidence to feel like an actual developer.
+I still have a ways to go and a few things to revisit from module 3, but I'm happy with where I'm at and with the apps that I've been able to build.

 ### Attendance